IntrepidExplorer/wtfismycharacter-pf2e/README.md

 The details around the WTFEngine can be found here: https://github.com/soulwire/WTFEngine

-The Pathfinder 2nd Edition SRD can be found here: https://2e.aonprd.com/
+The Pathfinder 2nd Edition SRD can be found here: https://2e.aonprd.com/ The Starfinder SRD can be found here: https://aonsrd.com/

 https://paizo.com/community/communityuse